metrorailings/OwlBlog/content/posts/2022-week-12-predictions.md

 It's not the best idea to take a road favorite with a shoddy comeback record.
 But Jacksonville may well be one of the worst teams in the league.
 And the field goal kicker is  unreliable given he's cost the team the cover in their game against the Chiefs.

 That being said, Jacksonville is still one of the better teams at limiting opposing rushers.
-It makes sense too, given the youth and athleticism of their defensive front.
+It makes sense too, given the youth and athleticism along their defensive front.
 Players like Fatukasi, Josh Allen, Oluokun, and Travon Walker can hold court with the best rushers.
+So even if I want to side with the Ravens here, I should only do so cautiously.

 ***